MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Overview.md

 ## To set up T.C.A.N.

-Tax Collected Account Number (T.C.A.N) allotted to a company can be more than one, depending on the number of branch locations from where the company files its returns.
+Tax Collected Account Number (T.C.A.N.) allotted to a company can be more than one, depending on the number of branch locations from where the company files its returns.
 All the account numbers allotted to a company need to be captured here.

 1. Choose the ![Search for Page or Report](image/search_small.png "Search for Page or Report icon") icon, enter **T.C.A.N Nos.**, and then choose the related link.
 2. Fill in the fields as described in the following table.